The 5 worst stages of dealing with your baby's first cold

 3. The noise and lack of sleep (you thought it was bad until now)

 Remember when we mentioned the constant crying?
 Yeah.
 Pretty constant.

-Sleep had not been in plentiful supply before this, so it was pretty unpleasant having the little amount we did have get taken away.
-Even while awake, it was impossible to relax because crying was happening a LOT of the time.
+Sleep had not been in plentiful supply before this, so it's fairly unpleasant having the little amount we do have get taken away.
+Even while awake, it's impossible to relax because crying is happening a LOT of the time.